Posted: 8/11/16 | August 11th, 2016

 “Why are there so many speeches?”

-The event was held in Stockholm’s Djurgården.
+The event was held in Djurgården in Stockholm.
 Djurgården is one of the largest islands in the city, home to Gröna Lund amusement park, the Vasa Museum, the ABBA Museum, and Skansen (an open-air museum of pre-industrial Swedish life).

-As I followed a tiny stone path, I came to Rosendals Trädgård, a greenhouse-like restaurant where dinner would be held.
+As I followed a tiny stone path at the end of the island, I came to Rosendals Trädgård, a greenhouse-like restaurant where dinner would be held.
 The city seemed a world away in this farm-like setting with rustic buildings and an orchard.
 Jaunting down another path, I turned into the orchard, where I saw dozens of other people in tuxedos, ball gowns, and suits.
 It felt more like a wedding than a birthday party.

-Following the Swedish tradition of sitting single guests next to members of the opposite sex, I found myself paired with the afore mentioned Annika, my Swedish cultural liaison for the evening.
+Following the Swedish tradition of sitting single guests next to members of the opposite sex, I found myself paired with the aforementioned Annika, my Swedish cultural liaison for the evening.

 In the U.S., birthday parties don’t frequently feature multiple speeches.
-There’s a toast, and maybe someone says something nice, but a parade of speeches is often reserved for bigger events — weddings, retirements, engagements, and anniversaries.
+There’s a toast and maybe someone says something nice, but a parade of speeches is often reserved for bigger events such as weddings, retirements, engagements, and anniversaries.

 As the night progressed, there were drinking songs sung, toasts proffered, bottles of wine consumed, language tips given, and dances danced.
-The horrible schnapps got easier to drink with each toast, and the meal — made of all local ingredients — became a blur of dishes designed to keep us somewhat sober.
+The horrible schnapps got easier to drink with each toast and the meal — made of all local ingredients — became a blur of dishes designed to keep us somewhat sober.

-But underneath that hard exterior, you’ll find a people that are deeply loyal and loving of their friends and family.
+But, underneath that hard exterior, you’ll find a people that are deeply loyal and loving of their friends and family.

-Attending Erik’s party reminded me how a simple thing like a birthday party can be a window into a culture.
+Attending Erik’s party reminded me how a simple thing like a birthday party can be a window into a different culture.
 When you witness first-hand how people come together to celebrate, you often see how that culture values relationships.